Sisters who both were winners in the 2017 contests.

 - Prizes: $250 first prize, $150 second prize, $100 third prize (in each division)

 - The three highest scores from each division will be determined to be the 1st, 2nd and 3rd place winners.

 - Essay winners will be notified by mail.
 Winners from each division will be published on the KRLA website.

 Congratulations to the winners of the 2020 Essay Contest!

 How encouraging to read the thoughts and the facts researched carefully by these students.
 Our pro-life future looks very bright when we see this knowledge and passion.THANK YOU to each student who submitted an essay.

-- #1 In Defense of Choices by Kate Joseph, a Senior at Henry Clay High School in Lexington
+- #1 The Abundance of Life by Emma Spurlock, a Senior at Madison Central High School in Richmond

 We asked the people on the streets of London what they think about abortion, then we showed them the reality, see how they respond... to see the video they saw go to https://t.co/uN5TPSbE6j pic.twitter.com/vTB7QVGREM— CBR UK (@cbruk) December 6, 2019